kishan0725/order-my-food-MEAN/README.md

   2. Do whatever changes you want in the application and save it.
   3. Run the command `ng build --prod`.
   4. Once the build is done, copy the contents of 'dist/order-my-food' in the `client` directory and paste it under the `public` folder which is in the `server` directory.
-  5. Run the command `node server` and navigate to your localhost url.
+  5. Run the command `node server` from the `server` directory and navigate to your localhost url.
   6. Now, you should see the changes that you made in the application.

 Please do ⭐ the repository, if it helped you in anyway.